To gauge or to double gauge? Matrix models, global symmetry, and black hole cohomologies: Conclusions and future directions

 In the second part of this paper we investigated another global symmetry projection, now in the context of the $1/16$ BPS, so-called BMN subsector of the 4d $\mathcal{N}=4$ SYM theory.
 In particular, the $1/16$ BPS sector has a global $SU(3)_R$ R--symmetry, and we studied the singlet sector under this symmetry.
 As reviewed in Section \ref{ssec:rev-bmn}, the BMN sector harbours non-graviton operators, which are expected to be closely related to microstates of BPS $AdS_5$ black holes.

 We have shown that in the $SU(3)_R$ singlet sector of the BMN sector, the analysis of the spectrum of non-graviton operators simplifies.
 The key reason for this is that, at least for $N=2,3,4$, the spectrum of ``finite $N$ gravitons'' is simple.
 For example, for $SU(2)$ gauge group, there are no $SU(3)_R$ singlet gravitons at all!
 In this case, the singlet projection of the BMN index automatically isolates the singlet black hole cohomologies.
 For $SU(3)$ gauge group, we have shown that the $SU(3)_R$ singlet graviton sector is extremely simple, consisting of only two non-trivial operators.
 By calculating the difference between the full index and the graviton index, we thus obtain closed form expressions for the non-graviton index.
-Such closed form expressions manifest various structural features of the non-graviton spectrum, which we expect to improve our understanding of these operators.
+Such closed form expressions manifest various structural features of the non-graviton spectrum, which we hope will help to construct explicit representatives of these cohomologies and eventually lead to a better understanding of this class of operators.

 It would be interesting to examine if global symmetry projections also enable the construction of closed form non-graviton indices for $N\geq 4$, since this would offer a way to make progress at larger $N$ without resorting to numerical techniques.
 We have taken the first steps towards this here for $N=4$, but we postpone a complete analysis to a future publication.
 In particular, it would be nice to understand if the extreme scarcity of singlet gravitons observed in the low $N$ cases is a feature which extends to larger values of $N$.
 Similarly, it would be interesting to understand if there is a reason that key non-gravitons seem to arise as $SU(3)_R$ singlets, such as the threshold cohomologies and the infinite towers on top of them for $N=2,3$.
 This may be compared with the $R$-charge concentration observed in supersymmetric SYK models \cite{Chang:2024lxt} and the D$1$-D$5$ CFT \cite{Chang:2025wgo}, where the fortuitous states are concentrated in specific charge sectors.
 Furthermore, it will be interesting to study the singlet projections for the full 1/16 BPS spectrum of the $\mathcal{N}=4$ theory.